 Despite budgets being a fundamental of mature finance functions, dedicating an entire quarter or more to the process greatly diminishes your capacity for more impactful analysis and business partnering.
 In an environment where remaining agile and keeping up with the growing competition is non-negotiable, you must find ways to increase efficiency and define scalable processes.
 Focusing on your company’s budgeting process and following these best practices will make it feel more like a sprint, than an arduous marathon.

 If there’s one thing that is concrete with budgets, it is that they force decisions to be made, which for many Companies isn’t as easy as it sounds.
-If there aren’t achievable metrics to hit, and all stakeholders are aligned, budget owners are predisposed to punt on new initiatives and campaigns in an attempt to play it safe.
+If there aren’t achievable metrics to hit, and all stakeholders aren't aligned, budget owners are predisposed to punt on new initiatives and campaigns in an attempt to play it safe.

 1. An annual budget clearly defines targets for everyone to focus on